 M.G.
 Billing, J. Conway, E.E.
 Cowan, J.A.
 Crittenden, J. Lanzoni, Y. Li, C.S.
 Shill, J.P.
 Sikora, and K.G.
-Sonnad

-CLASSE, Cornell University, Ithaca, NY 14850, USA
+Sonnad CLASSE, Cornell University, Ithaca, NY 14850, USA

-Electron cloud buildup has proven to be an important limiting factor in the operation of electronpositron colliders.
-Since 2008 the Cornell Electron Storage Ring has undertaken the task of investigating the feasibility and operational performance limits of low-emittance damping rings such as those required for the proposed International Linear Collider.
-Novel instrumentation including timeresolving electron detectors has been deployed in a wide variety of custom vacuum chambers and magnet types.
+Since 2008 the Cornell Electron Storage Ring has been investigating the feasibility and operational performance limits of low-emittance damping rings such as those required for the proposed International Linear Collider.
+Novel instrumentation including time-resolving electron detectors has been deployed in a wide variety of custom vacuum chambers and magnet types.
 Recently, measurements from such a detector installed in the field of a quadrupole magnet have shown clear evidence for long-term electron trapping.
-Based on modeling tuned to the measured signal, we conclude that about 8% of the electrons generated by a 10-bunch train of 5.3 GeV positrons with 14-ns spacing and 1.3×10^{11} population survive more than 2.5 μ s in a quadrupole field of gradient 7.4 T/m.
+Based on modeling tuned to the measured signal, we conclude that about 5% of the electrons generated by a 10-bunch train of 5.3 GeV positrons with 14-ns spacing and $1.3 \times 10^{11}$ population survive more than 2.5 $\mu$ s in a quadrupole field of gradient 7.4 T/m.

-The Cornell Electron Storage Ring (CESR) Test Accelerator program [1] has been underway since 2008 with the purpose of investigating performance limitations for the damping rings of a future high-energy linear collider facility.
+One of the principle goals of Cornell Electron Storage Ring (CESR) Test Accelerator program, which has been underway since 2008, is to investigate the performance limitatons of future high energy linear collider damping rings.
 These studies include measurements of electron cloud buildup caused by synchrotron radiation producing photoelectrons on the surface of the vacuum chamber.
-The CESR ring provides positron and electron beams of energy 1.8 GeV to 5.3 GeV arranged in bunches spaced in steps of 4 or 14 ns with bunch populations ranging up to 1.6×10^{11} .
+The CESR ring stores positron and electron beams of energy 1.8 GeV to 5.3 GeV arranged in bunches spaced in steps of 4 or 14 ns with bunch populations ranging up to $1.6 \times 10^{11}$ .
 A variety of detectors sensitive to cloud electrons incident on the vacuum chamber wall have been brought into operation.
 Recently, a novel time-resolving electron detector installed in a quadrupole magnet has been commissioned.
 This Letter reports on measurements of electron trapping obtained with this detector.

-Electron cloud buildup has been observed in many types of accelerators since the 1960s [2], and was an important factor in the operation of the storage rings KEK-B in Japan and PEP-II in the U.S. Typical decay times for electron clouds in the absence of magnetic trapping effects are about 100 ns.
+Electron cloud buildup has been observed in many types of accelerators since the 1960s [2], and was an important factor in the operation of the storage rings KEK-B in Japan [3] and PEP-II in the U.S [4].
+Typical decay times for electron clouds in the absence of magnetic trapping effects are about 100 ns.
 Trapping of electrons in a proton storage ring has been reported in Ref.
-[3].
-Electron trapping has also been observed in the CESR dipole magnets in the electric fields of distributed ion pumps [4].
-We report here on the measurement of electron trapping over more than an entire 2.5 μ s beam revolution period arising from electron cloud buildup in a quadrupole magnet in the CESR ring.
+[5].
+Electron trapping has also been observed in the CESR dipole magnets in the electric fields of distributed ion pumps [6].
+We report here on the measurement of electron trapping over more than an entire 2.5 $\mu$ s beam revolution period arising from electron cloud buildup in a quadrupole magnet in the CESR ring.
 Our interest in quantifying electron buildup in a positron damping ring is motivated by the possible operational limitations on the damping rings required for a future high-energy linear e + e - collider.